 - Brake control unit

 Wheel speed sensors continuously monitor the speed of each wheel.
 As long as all the wheels have comparable speed, the system does not interfere with their operation.
-However, if the speed sensors find that the speed of any of the wheels is reducing drastically, then it means that the particular wheel is going to lock.
+However, if the speed sensors find that any of the wheels’ speed is reducing drastically, it means that the particular wheel is going to lock.

-However, the locked wheel hampers the vehicle stability.
+However, the locked wheel hampers vehicle stability.
 Thus, the vehicle stops responding to the steering input given by the driver.
-At this moment, the vehicle also starts to skid; thereby causing a fatal accident.
+At this moment, the vehicle also starts to skid, thereby causing a fatal accident.
 To avoid such a mishap, the ABS comes into action.

-After receiving the signal of very low speed from the wheel speed sensor, ABS module orders the brake control unit to reduce the braking force of that wheel.
+After receiving the signal of very low speed from the wheel speed sensor, the ABS module orders the brake control unit to reduce that wheel’s braking force.
 Reducing the braking force means reducing the hydraulic pressure in the brake line acting on that wheel.
 The Brake Control Unit reduces the line pressure with the help of valves in the system.
-When the braking force reduces, the wheel starts rotating at a higher speed; thereby avoiding the wheel-lock.
-As the wheel doesn't lock, steerability of the vehicle remains intact which means that vehicle moves according to driver's input without skidding.
-Once the normal condition is restored, the Brake Control Unit restores the hydraulic pressure in the brake line with the help of a pump.
+The wheel starts rotating faster when the braking force reduces, thereby avoiding the wheel-lock.
+As the wheel doesn’t lock, the vehicle’s steerability remains intact.
+Thus, it means that the vehicle moves according to the driver’s input without skidding.
+Once the Brake Control Unit restores the regular operation, it also restores the brake line’s hydraulic pressure with the help of a pump.

-- ABS maintains the vehicle steerability and stability during panic braking.
+- ABS maintains the vehicle’s steerability and stability during panic braking.

 - It reduces the braking distance by up to 10% or more, especially on wet surfaces.

 Perhaps the only disadvantage of the Antilock Braking System is its higher cost.
-At present, purchasing the Antilock Braking System installed bike or car costs significantly to the customer.
-However, this higher cost is completely offset by the improved safety this system provides.
+In recent times, purchasing the Antilock Braking System installed bike or car costs significantly to the customer.
+However, this higher cost entirely offsets the improved safety this system provides.
 Also, the auto industry is working on developing a low-cost version of the antilock braking system.

-Based on the number of speed sensors and valves, The Antilock Braking System is of following types:
+Based on the number of speed sensors and valves, the Antilock Braking System is of the following types: